fmtlib/fmt/README.rst

 * Clean warning-free codebase even on high warning levels (``-Wall -Wextra -pedantic``)
 * Locale-independence by default
-* Support for wide strings.
+* Support for wide strings
 * Optional header-only configuration enabled with the ``FMT_HEADER_ONLY`` macro

 See the `documentation <https://fmt.dev/latest/>`_ for more details.